 4. Watch the Stress Levels

-Probably the largest factor in overall hormone balance.
+Stress management is often considered an important aspect of overall hormonal well-being.
 There is an intimate connection between our stress hormone, cortisol, and our reproductive hormones, estrogen & progesterone (this connection is poorly understood by conventional medicine, so always work with a functional medicine practitioner or naturopathic doctor if this is a weak area for you).
-In order to get started, consider taking some much-needed "me time", sip relaxing herbal tea and do more of what makes you smile.
+In order to get started, consider taking some much-needed "me time", sip relaxing herbal tea, and do more of what makes you smile.

 5. Sleep!

 This simple lifestyle change should not be overlooked when it comes to balanced hormones.
 Aim for at least 7 hours of uninterrupted sleep each night, and make sure you put your devices out of sight 60 minutes before you head to bed.
-If you find you’re wired at night or exhausted in the morning, you may benefit from some adrenal support for your stress glands.
+Some people explore supplements or herbs traditionally used to support the body’s stress response and overall energy levels.
 Consistency is key when it comes to this element!

 Are you looking #ownyourcycle and balance your hormones naturally?
-We're so confident that our Women's Kit will transform your cycle, we're offering a money back guarantee.
-Try our kit for 60 days, and if it doesn't improve your cycle, we'll refund your money.
+Our Women’s Kit is designed to support your overall hormonal wellness.
+Try it risk-free for 60 days.
 Bonus?
-Buy purchasing our Women's Kit, you'll automatically be entered in a monthly drawing for free acupuncture treatments!
+By purchasing our Women's Kit, you'll automatically be entered in a monthly drawing for free acupuncture treatments!
 Take your holistic health goals to the next level and join us.